The Top Interactive Museums in Rome for Kids to learn and play

 1. Explora museum: ziplines and water play outside, water pumps, cogs and wheels and other educational games inside.
-My five year old is fascinated with the scarf blower at the entrance and the hose at the top of the fire engine, but there are vegetables to plant and gather, supermarkets to play shop and upstairs a series of games to teach kids everything from changing a nappy to changing a car wheel!
+My 8 year old is fascinated with the scarf blower at the entrance and the hose at the top of the fire engine, but there are vegetables to plant and gather, supermarkets to play shop and upstairs a series of games to teach kids everything from changing a nappy to changing a car wheel!
 It’s a short walk north from Piazza del Popolo.

 www.mdbr.it/en/